 The opticThe objectiv is a twolense-cemented fully coated achromat with 63mm aperture and a focal length of 840mm (ratio: f/13.3).
 There is another (more rare) version, the AS-63/840 lense.
 This is an airspaced semiapochromatic lens.

 Today - in times of bigger apertures - many people say derogatory: "oh what a dinky little thing".
 This is on the one hand correct but - on the other hand not real intelligent.
 If you observe under poor conditions (seeing!), you can in the most cases forget bigger apertures, but you will get with that little aperture a sharp - high contrast image!
 Than, with a little aperture such this, you will perform out in conditions of strong seeing the most scopes with maybe 6, 8 or more inches diameter.

 The diffractions rings are - intra- and extrafocal - total the same.
 There was no "spreading", no differences.
 Instead of this - perfect figures.
 Well done, Zeiss!

-At splitting double stars you can see the high quality-level of this optic: I splittet l Lynxidis (1"8 5m9/5m9) without any problems.
+At splitting double stars you can see the high quality-level of this optic: I splitted l Lynxidis (1"8 5m9/5m9) without any problems.
 I saw two starpoints with a little black zone between.
 Great!